jdoleary/Spellmasons/docs/TasksCurrent.md

 - Content: A spell to destroy corpses

 ## Tasks
+- Content: Time crystal releases something when it breaks
 - Fix: Decoy image doesn't always disappear when decoy dies
     - This may be fixed by d69a8a2
 - Fix: Brad cast a spell out of range, but it still triggered on my screen